forum Trapped in the Encante (reboot) | o/o or small group | closed

 Whether he noticed her confusion or not, Jaci Jaterê did not elaborate.
 While the mortal was distracted by her hair, he took the little ocelot figure from her hand.
 “Seems like your transformation is beginning.
 This should be interesting.”
 He chuckled to himself and stood, placing the ocelot back in its spot by the hot coals.

 “Well.
-Now that things are settled, I think I will retire for the night.”
+Now that things are settled, I think I will retire for the moonlit hours.”
 His golden locks spilled over his shoulders as he moved toward the bed and nestled into the animal skins.
 “You move the skins and pillows into whatever arrangement you find comfortable, Marli,” he said, waving her off.
 He sighed and let out a soft yawn.

 @lavender_ladybug group